What does osteopathy involve?

 Ergonomic advice - I offer ergonomic advice, for example regarding your seating and workstation environment.
 This can help reduce some of the background causes of pain and dysfunction.

 Preparing for a treatment

 If you do have any medical reports it may be helpful to bring these to the first session, but it is not crucial so dont worry if you dont have them available.

-It may be helpful to wear or bring loose comfortable clothing to wear during the treatment.
+It is helpful to wear or bring loose comfortable clothing to wear during the treatment.
+When you are on the couch you will be covered with a towel.
 Sometimes it may be necessary for you to uncover relevant parts of your body to be examined or, for example, to carry out treatment with oil.
-However, this can usually be avoided, and when you are on the couch you will be covered with a towel.
-Should you wish you may arrange for a chaperone to be present.
+However, this can usually be avoided, and should you wish you may arrange for a chaperone to be present.

 07941 531 737